 6 weeks - 7.5 hours of seminar and 60 hours of internship per week 8 weeks - 6 hours of seminar and 50 hours of internship per week Additional Details Subject/Course Level: Political Science/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Formerly known as: 196W Also listed as: GWS C196W/HISTART C196W/HISTORY C196W/MEDIAST C196W/POLECON C196W/SOCIOL C196W/UGIS C196W POL SCI 196S UC Sacramento Internship and Research Seminar 9 - 13 Units This seminar will introduce students to the theory and practice of policy analysis and development as it relates to legislative action at the state level to maximize students' internship experience.
+Formerly known as: 196W Also listed as: GWS C196W/HISTART C196W/HISTORY C196W/MEDIAST C196W/POLECON C196W/SOCIOL C196W/UGIS C196W Special Field Research: Read Less [-] POL SCI 196S UC Sacramento Internship and Research Seminar 9 - 13 Units Terms offered: Spring 2007, Spring 2006, Spring 2005 This seminar will introduce students to the theory and practice of policy analysis and development as it relates to legislative action at the state level to maximize students' internship experience.
 The internship component of the course will provide students with a challenging opportunity to engage in experiential learning in some aspect of the political, policy-making, or governmental processes in California's state capital.
 This course will permit students to develop a systematic understanding of the public policy and political process in California and to develop analytical writing skills to produce a 25-30 page research paper developing and reflecting on this understanding.
 This course is part of the University of California Center Sacramento Program and is located in Sacramento.
-Rules & Requirements Prerequisites: Consent of instructor Credit Restrictions: Unit credit will be based on the number of hours of the internship.
+UC Sacramento Internship and Research Seminar: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Credit Restrictions: Unit credit will be based on the number of hours of the internship.
 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar and 24-36 hours of internship per week Additional Details Subject/Course Level: Political Science/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Instructor: Dymski POL SCI 196W Understanding the Congressional World: A Field Research Seminar 10.5 Units This research seminar will explore the workings of Congress and its role in making public policy.
+Instructor: Dymski UC Sacramento Internship and Research Seminar: Read Less [-] POL SCI 196W Understanding the Congressional World: A Field Research Seminar 10.5 Units Terms offered: Fall 1997, Spring 1997, Fall 1996 This research seminar will explore the workings of Congress and its role in making public policy.
 It combines elective coursework with the original scholarship requirements of a UCDC research seminar and is designed for students in Congressional internships and those considering Congressional staff positions after graduation.
 In addition to studying the pathways of lawmaking, we will ask how Congress and its Members relate to the other branches of government, the press, and the public.
-Rules & Requirements Prerequisites: Admission to UC Berkeley-Washington Program Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar, 1 hour of colloquium, 3 hours of fieldwork, and 18 hours of internship per week Additional Details Subject/Course Level: Political Science/Undergraduate Grading/Final exam status: Letter grade.
+Understanding the Congressional World: A Field Research Seminar: Read More [+] Rules & Requirements Prerequisites: Admission to UC Berkeley-Washington Program Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar, 1 hour of colloquium, 3 hours of fieldwork, and 18 hours of internship per week Additional Details Subject/Course Level: Political Science/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-POL SCI 197 Field Study in Political Science 1 - 3 Units Supervised experience relevant to specific aspects of Political Science in off-campus organizations.
+Understanding the Congressional World: A Field Research Seminar: Read Less [-] POL SCI 197 Field Study in Political Science 1 - 3 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 Supervised experience relevant to specific aspects of Political Science in off-campus organizations.
 Regular individual meetings with faculty sponsor and written reports required.
-Rules & Requirements Prerequisites: Consent of faculty sponsor and department chair Hours & Format Fall and/or spring: 15 weeks - 0 hours of fieldwork per week Summer:
+Field Study in Political Science: Read More [+] Rules & Requirements Prerequisites: Consent of faculty sponsor and department chair Hours & Format Fall and/or spring: 15 weeks - 0 hours of fieldwork per week Summer: